lhf/pdfsg/NOTES.md

 - pages are never passed as arguments, only the pdf document, except for pdf_addgroup.
 - color especification uses explicit RGB.

-The rest of the API in pdfsg is the standard for modern 2d graphics, which are all based on the PDF imaging model.
-There are also several convenience functions.

 Here is the structure of a typical program using pdfsg:
 ```